 What’s the difference between EDR and antivirus?

-While antivirus tools scan files for known signatures, EDR tools monitor behaviours, analyse system events, and offer real-time response capabilities—even against unknown threats.
+While antivirus tools scan files for known signatures, EDR tools monitor behaviours, analyse system events, and offer real-time response capabilities – even against unknown threats.

 Is EDR enough, or do I need XDR too?

 EDR focuses on endpoints.
 XDR extends visibility across email, identity, cloud, and network layers.
 If your environment is complex and multi-vector attacks are a concern, XDR offers a broader defence.
+Learn everything about the modern endpoint security tool with our blog XDR guide.